 On top of the drop-down menu, you will find text elements:

-- Sub Header - is a smaller version of the header, which helps in navigation through a press release
+- Sub Header - A smaller version of the header, which helps in navigation through a press release

-- Lead - introduction or three-sentence summary of what the text will be about, which completes the title
+- Lead - Introduction or three-sentence summary of what the text will be about, which completes the title

-- Unordered list - you can use it for example to list the benefits of the product described in your story.
+- Unordered list - You can use it, for example, to list the benefits of the product described in your story

-- Divider - a horizontal line along with the page which helps to segment the content within the press release
+- Divider - A horizontal line along with the page which helps to segment the content within the press release

 These elements will affect the visual attractiveness of your press release:

-- Gallery - if you have more than one image, you can add it as a gallery.
-There are two options - use the slider or show them one next to another.
+- Gallery - If you have more than one image, you can add it as a gallery.
+There are two options - use the slider or show them next to one another.

-- Full-width image - photo that will be displayed on the entire width of the page (in so-called parallax) and will be a kind of a break in the text.
+- Full-width image - A photo that will be displayed on the entire width of the page (in so-called parallax) and will be a kind of a break in the text.
 This picture can contain a description of up to 180 characters.

 External elements that can be included in the press release:

-- Custom Link - using this element you can paste a link to any website
+- Custom Link - Using this element you can paste a link to any website

-- Facebook post - you can also paste a post, photo, gallery, video from Facebook
+- Facebook post - You can also paste a post, photo, gallery, video from Facebook

-- Tweet - add a tweet from Twitter
+- Tweet - Add a tweet from Twitter

-- Vimeo - video posted on Vimeo
+- Vimeo - Video posted on Vimeo

-- SlideShare - slide show posted on Slideshare
+- SlideShare - Slide show posted on Slideshare

-- Prezi - a presentation created using the Prezi application
+- Prezi - A presentation created using the Prezi application

-- GIF by Giphy - information can also be diversified by Giphy - moving pictures, often funny, which we choose in relation to the situation
+- GIF by Giphy - Information can also be diversified by Giphy - moving pictures, often funny, which we choose in relation to the situation

 A press release can be written by the CEO or department manager, while PR Manager will function as a person responsible for direct communication with media.
-You can read more about media contacts in this

 After adding each element, you can manage them using a set of tools located on the left side of Story Creator.
-More about this topic in here.
+More about this topic here.